 Evaluate major factors to mitigate risk

-The supply chain risk for issue tracking software is low, indicating that the vast majority of upstream suppliers and downstream buyers present negligible supply chain risk.
-The development and publishing of issue tracking software is mostly dependent on labor and, therefore, does not rely heavily on key material inputs.
-As...
+The supply chain risk for issue tracking software is low because the majority of upstream suppliers and downstream buyers present negligible supply chain risk.
+Low supply chain risk means that buyers do not have to worry about supply disruptions or cost spikes resulting in reduced access to market software. ...
 Subscribe to learn more.